Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 	language/expressions/optional-chaining/punctuator-decimal-lookahead.js

 The lexical parser has no lookahead.

-	language/expressions/super/call-proto-not-ctor.js

-When calling `super`, XS evaluates parameters before `super`.

-	language/expressions/typeof/proxy.js

-Revoked proxy are no functions.

-	language/function-code/10.4.3-1-104.js (strict)
-	language/function-code/10.4.3-1-106.js (strict)

-For getters, XS promotes primitives into objects to lookup the property then uses the object instead of the primitive as `this`.

 	language/literals/string/legacy-octal-escape-sequence-prologue-strict.js (sloppy)

 Strings with octal escape sequences are a lexical error in strict mode but in sloppy mode if "use strict" follows the string, it is too late for a lexical error...